-Start your evening at one of the club’s nightly music showcases, where you can sip a perfect martini from the largest martini selection in town while listening to the smooth jazz stylings of Banu Gibson or the lively Latin beats of Tres Amigos.
-The musical menu changes nightly, so the Bombay is always a good launching pad for hitting the streets at other legendary New Orleans venues.
+Start your evening at one of the club’s nightly music showcases, where you can sip a perfect martini from the largest martini selection in town while listening to live jazz.
+The musical menu changes nightly, so The Bombay is always a good launching pad for hitting the streets at other legendary New Orleans venues.

 Balcony Music Club (1331 Decatur)

 You never know what kind of music you’ll find at BMC, as the locals call it, and that’s all part of the fun.
-Creole Funk, Legends Brass, and Dapper Dandies are among the dozens of bands featured nightly, when as many as five acts play.
+Dozens of bands and performers are featured nightly, with shows at 5 p.m. and 9 p.m.
 And since there’s never a cover, you can always dip in and dip out, after fortifying yourself with the daily drink and shot specials.
 Conveniently located on the Esplanade edge of the Quarter, it’s a good pit stop before or after hitting the lively Frenchmen St. scene.